mickelson/attract/Layouts.md

 When Attract-Mode runs a plug-in script, `fe.init_name` is set to the name of the plug-in.
 NOTE this variable will *not* be valid when callback functions are executed.

-#### `fe.uconfig` ####

-When Attract-Mode runs a plug-in script, the `fe.uconfig` table contains the user configured plug-in settings.
-NOTE this table will *not* be valid when callback functions are executed.
-A plug-in script can signal its user configured settings to Attract-Mode by defining a class named "UserConfig" at the very start of the script.
-Please see one of the plug-ins included with Attract-Mode for an example.

 Classes
 -------